Skip to content

 Yes, the final implementation will probably not be 100% accurate based on the proposal, and that’s fine.
 Things change along the way, that’s just how development works.
 What’s important is that you start from a place of intentionality and don’t immediately start by writing code.
 My goal is for you to satisfy all the grading critera!

 This is where the fun begins!
-As I said, the game itself is all up to you, however, I want to see specific elements in your code that show me you’ve progressed as a developer and aren’t writing first-year level code! 🙈
+The game itself is all up to you, however, I want to see specific elements in your code that show me you’ve progressed as a developer and aren’t writing first-year level code! 🙈

 • At the very least, you should have one global state machine that controls the state of the game.

-• The bare minimum for states are TitleScreenState, PlayState, VictoryState, and GameOverState, (you can rename them if you wish) though I expect you’ll have more for your game.
+• The bare minimum states are TitleScreenState, PlayState, VictoryState, and GameOverState (you can rename them if you wish), though I expect you’ll have more.

 • As we saw in Mario and Zelda, individual entities can have their own state machines as well.

 • I want to see good object-oriented practices in your code.
-As soon as you have different “types” of anything in your game, that’s the telltale sign that you need to use inheritance to define them and polymorphism to control them.
-So, think of what types of something you can have in your game.
-In Breakout and Mario, for example, we had types of power-ups.
+When you have different “types” of anything in your game, that’s the telltale sign you need inheritance to define them and polymorphism to control them.
+In Breakout and Mario, we had types of power-ups.
 In Angry Birds, we had types of Birds - get the idea?

 • Get rid of any magic numbers or strings from your code using enums.

-• Almost every game we’ve done has had at least some enums so refer to those as an example.
+• Almost every game we’ve done has had enums - refer to those as examples.

 • Starting from Mario we learned about entities and objects.
 Usually, entities are more “intelligent” than objects.
 Entities can interact with objects that are collidable, solid, or consumable.
 You should know the deal by now!